MarikaBBB/website/README.md

 ### Overview

-My portfolio is built using HTML, CSS, and JavaScript.
-I've designed it to have a responsive layout and have followed best practices in web development.
-The page includes various sections that provide information about me, my projects, testimonials, and a contact form.
+I built my portfolio using HTML, CSS, and JavaScript.
+It has a responsive layout and follows best practices in web development.
+The portfolio consists of different sections that provide information about me, my projects, testimonials, and a contact form.

-My motivation for this project was to inject my personality and creativity into the website, making it stand out and engaging visitors on a deeper level.
-I aimed to create a seamless and enjoyable user experience by incorporating smooth scrolling, animations, and hover effects to enhance the visual appeal and interactivity.
-Additionally, I recognized the importance of accessibility, ensuring that the design adhered to guidelines for color contrast and inclusivity.
-By breaking away from conventional portfolio templates and embracing creativity through the use of an avatar and interactive map, I aimed to foster curiosity and present my skills and projects in a unique and captivating way.
+The main goal of this project was to showcase my personality and creativity through the website.
+I wanted it to be unique and engaging for visitors.
+To achieve this, I added smooth scrolling, animations, and hover effects to make the website visually appealing and interactive.
+I also made sure to prioritize accessibility by following guidelines for color contrast and inclusivity.

+Instead of using traditional portfolio templates, I decided to be more creative.
+I used an avatar and an interactive map to make the portfolio more interesting and to spark curiosity.

 ### Sections